The Members of

 Report on Other Legal and Regulatory Requirements

-(b) In our opinion except for the possible effects of the matter described in Basis ofQualified Opinion paragraph proper books of account as required by law relating topreparation of the aforesaid consolidated financial statements have been kept bythe Company so far as it appears from our examination of those books and the reports of the other auditors.
+b.
+In our opinion except for the possible effects of the matter described in Basis ofQualified Opinion paragraph proper books of account as required by law relating topreparation of the aforesaid consolidated financial statements have been kept so far as itappears from our examination of those books and the reports of the other auditors.

-(g) With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate report in "Annexure B"; and
+g.
+With respect to the adequacy of internal financial controls over financial reportingof the Group and the operating effectiveness of such controls refer to our separatereport in "Annexure A".

 ii.
-The Company has made provisions as required under the applicable law or accountingstandards for material foreseeable losses on long term contracts.
-The Company has notentered into any derivative contracts.
+Provision has been made in the consolidated financial statements as required underthe applicable law or accounting standards for material foreseeable losses.
+The Group hasnot entered into any derivative contracts;

 Firm Registration No. 107023W